-- 161. The allegations of paragraphs 1 through 160 are incorporated as though fully set forth herein. - 162.
-H.B.
-386 violates Plaintiffs' patients' right to liberty and privacy as guaranteed by the due process clause of the Fourteenth Amendment to the U.S. Constitution because it has the unlawful purpose and effect of imposing an undue burden on women's right to choose abortion before viability.
+180. The allegations of paragraphs 1 through 179 are incorporated as though fully set forth herein.

+181. H.B.
+386 and the Delay Regulation violate Plaintiffs' patients' right to liberty and privacy as guaranteed by the due process clause of the Fourteenth Amendment to the U.S. Constitution because they have the unlawful purpose and effect of imposing an undue burden on women's right to choose abortion before viability.